 performance during software design.
 Does both analytic (MVA) and

 simulation (CSIM) for different views of an application.
 Very useful for modeling the early stages of software designs to insure the application will meet the required performance goals.
-User interface was originally developed on the Mac and it is awkward for Windows users.
+User interface was originally developed on the Mac and the early version was awkward for Windows users, I have not used the latest version.

 Developed for the manufacturing industry, but looks interesting for computer systems and applications.
 I have not had a chance to look at it in depth.
 Comments welcome.

-Pro-Sim is a simulation tool and Athene is a platform-centric tool.
+Pro-Sim was a simulation tool (does not seem to be currently available) and Athene is a platform-centric tool.
 I have had limited experience with these tools (and it was some time ago).

 Very robust platform-centric analytic tools that include data collection for each of the platforms.
 The Best/1 tools go beyond modeling to provide performance analysis and capacity planning, but they are focused on existing workloads and do not have very good support for modeling application not yet running.